Harsh7880/Netflix-Gpt/README.md

   - Created Redux our Redux Store with Slice
   - implemented Sign Out
   - Added Update profile and display name api
+  - Bug fix: Profile Photo and Display Name on Sign Up
+  - Bug fix - If user is signed out do not allow to redirect to the browse page and vice-versa

 # Features